hail-is/hail/README.md

 and either the forthcoming manuscript describing Hail (if possible):

- - Cotton Seed, Alex Bloemendal, Jonathan M Bloom, Jacqueline I Goldstein, Daniel King, Timothy Poterba.  _Hail: An Open-Source Framework for Scalable Genetic Data Analysis_.
+ - Cotton Seed, Alex Bloemendal, Jonathan M Bloom, Jacqueline I Goldstein, Daniel King, Timothy Poterba, Benjamin M. Neale.  _Hail: An Open-Source Framework for Scalable Genetic Data Analysis_.
 In preparation.

 or the following paper which includes a brief introduction to Hail in the online methods: